richmahn/en_tn/deu/front/intro.md

 #### What is the Book of Deuteronomy about? ####

-This book records a retelling of the covenant with Israel, in which Yahweh reminds the Israelites of what he has done for them and what he expects from them.
-In fact, the book appears to present the Law as more closely applied to the Israelites once they shall have settled in the Promised Land.
-In this book, Moses warns the people against idolatry and the danger of losing their trust in Yahweh.
-Yahweh promises judgment on those who disobey him, and blessings on those who obey his Law.
+The book of Deuteronomy retells the covenant that God made with the people of Israel.
+The people of Israel were about to go into the Promised Land.
+Before they entered the land Moses reminded them of what Yahweh did for them and what he expected from them.
+Moses warned the people about worshipping idols and no longer trusting Yahweh once they settled in the Promised Land.
+Yahweh promised to judge those who disobey him and to bless those who obey his Law.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 #### How should the title of this book be translated? ####

 The name "Deuteronomy" means "Second Law" or "the retelling of the Law."
-Translators may decide on a title such as, "A Repeat of the Law" or "Moses explains the Law Again."
+Translators may decide on a title such as, "A Repeat of the Law" or "Moses Explains the Law Again."
 (See: [[rc://en/ta/man/translate/translate-names]]).

 #### Who wrote the Book of Deuteronomy? ####

 The writers of both the Old and New Testament present Moses as being very involved with writing the Book of Deuteronomy.
-However, many people have assumed that Joshua wrote chapter 34, which concerns how Moses died.
+However, many scholars think that Joshua wrote chapter 34.
+This chapter concerns how Moses died.

 #### What are the important features of the Book of Deuteronomy? ####

-The book contains a series of speeches that Moses gave to Israel before he died, as they would soon enter the Promised Land.
+The book contains a series of speeches that Moses gave to Israel before he died.
+He spoke these things just before the people entered the Promised Land.
 (See: [[rc://en/tw/dict/bible/kt/promisedland]])

 ## Part 2: Important Religious and Cultural Concepts ##

-#### When Yahweh commanded the Israelites to completely destroy the people who lived in the Promised Land, what was the significance of this command? ####
+#### Why did Yahweh command the Israelites to completely destroy the people who lived in the Promised Land? ####

-As God was preparing the Israelites to enter the Promised Land, he gave them instructions to completely destroy the people whom they would defeat.
-In this way, the people in the land would become like the animals that Israel brought as whole burnt offerings to Yahweh, completely dedicated to him.
-Also in this way, the Israelites would not be tempted to associate with them and adopt their idols and their evil ways.
+As God prepared the Israelites to enter the Promised Land, he gave them instructions to completely destroy the people who were living there.
+These people become like the animals that Israel brought as whole burnt offerings to Yahweh.
+Yahweh wanted the people completely destroyed so that the Israelites would not be tempted to join them and worship their false gods.

 ## Part 3: Important Translation Issues ##

 #### What is the role of God's name in Deuteronomy? ####

 God's name is mentioned over thirty times in the book of Deuteronomy.
-The use of God's name in this book usually functions as metonomy and represents God's honor or fame.
-At other times in Deuteronomy, God's name represents his presence, especially in connection with a place such as Jerusalem where he says he will be worshiped.
+The use of God's name in this book usually represents God's honor or fame.
+At other times in Deuteronomy, God's name represents his presence.
+God said he would choose a place and make his name dwell there.
+This means God's presence will be there.
+The people were to go to that place to worship him.

 #### Can this book be translated before the rest of the Pentateuch? ####

-The books of Genesis and Exodus provide the context for Deuteronomy.
+The books of Genesis and Exodus provide help explain what is happening in Deuteronomy.
 For this reason, those books should be translated before the Book of Deuteronomy.